10 Reasons Why You Should Study Nursing

 All these skills are often learned through practical training during nursing school.

 When you do your nursing degree, you can specialize in what is known as the field of nursing.
-There are basically four fields of nursing- learning disability nursing, mental health nursing, and children’s nursing and adult nursing- which allows you to be a specialist in anyone you choose.
+There are four fields of nursing- learning disability nursing, mental health nursing, children’s nursing, and adult nursing- which allow you to be a specialist in anyone you choose.

-There are some nursing degrees that allow you to combine two fields of nursing.
+Some nursing degrees allow you to combine two fields of nursing.